Scotland’s Oldest Bridges.

 The Brig o' Balgownie was known as the Bridge of Don until 1827 when it was bypassed downstream by a larger bridge.
 Before that, for about 500 years, the old bridge had been the only way north out of the city.
 The huge, single, elegant, 22-metre span Gothic arch rises to 12metres above the water with a gentle incline to the centre.
 The voussoirs and spandrels are in sandstone, but abutments, approaches and parapets are in granite, mainly ashlar but sometimes un-coursed, squared and random rubble; these clearly come from later periods.
 The deck is 3.2 metres wide.
 It has a rock foundation on either side with buttresses downstream and upstream on the approaches.
 There are slightly corbelled parapets with iron ties on top and a strong but very irregular protruding string course.
 A small bricked-up flood arch exists between parapets on the south approaches.
 A plaque built into a buttress at the west- end reads- “ANNO 1605 DOMINUS ALEXR HAV CLERICUS REGISTRI EX INNATO IN REMPUBLICAM AMORE 27 8 8 SCOTICOS EX QUIBUSDAM AGELLIS QUOTANNIS AD ABBREDONIAM HUIC FABRICAE SUSTENTANDAE DEDICAVIT”, a record that in 1605 Alexander Hay, for love of his country, dedicated £27 8s 8d Scots, to be paid yearly at Aberdeen, for maintenance.
 The panel's location implies a 17th century date for the buttress.
 A quaint ancient roadway descends to the north bank; this may have been the earliest approach road.

-The first written history of Balgownie Bridge was by Alexander Hay, in 1605, who attributes its construction exclusively to King Robert on the foundation of a 1318 Act of Parliament, titled: — "Carta restitutionis Iloberti liegis Henrico Episcopo Concessa" In fact, although this Act details much of the confrontation between the King and the Bishop, it does not mention the bridge at all.
+The first written history of Balgownie Bridge was by Alexander Hay, in 1605, who attributes its construction exclusively to King Robert on the foundation of a 1318 Act of Parliament titled: — "Carta restitutionis Iloberti liegis Henrico Episcopo Concessa" In fact, although this Act details much of the confrontation between the King and the Bishop, it does not mention the bridge at all.
 There was no substance to Hay's authoritative assertion about Balgownie, but that has not prevented its repetition through the centuries.
-Robert the Bruce was the author of many charters, some relating to Aberdeen, yet none seem to be linked to the bridge.
-(Yet there are certainly charters which link him to Perth Bridge and Bridge of Earn.)
+Robert the Bruce was the author of many charters, some relating to Aberdeen, but none are linked to Balgownie.
+(Yet, there are certainly charters which link him to Perth Bridge and Bridge of Earn.)
 Scotland’s earliest chronicler, John of Fordun (Ref), was probably chaplain of St.Machar’s in this period, yet he makes no mention of a bridge 500m away from the cathedral.
 Overall, there appears to be no contemporaneous evidence for the bridge being built in the early 14th century, nor for any confirmation of the bridge’s sponsor.
 Macfarlane (Ref) presents a report, transcripted from Latin, dating from around 1590: "..it has one bow, but a very great one….the builder is unknown.”
 Around1665 Aberdeen's earliest mapmaker, Parson James Gordon, wrote “No man can certainly tell who builded the bridge of Done”.
 Today this seems to be a fair conclusion, but the implication from it all is clear: in the early 17th century the bridge was already regarded as extremely ancient.

 Page updated last in Sept.2020

-Page last updated Oct.2021
+Page last updated April ‘24